Jitesh117/Jitesh117/README.md

 # Hi, I'm Jitesh👋🏾
 - 👀 I’m interested in Frontend web development
-- 🌱 I’m currently learning Data structures and algorithms
+- 🌱 I’m currently learning Data structures and algorithms and Android development
 - 💞️ I’m looking to collaborate on Web applications and look forward to learn JS in depth
 - 📫 How to reach me :
    -Twitter:  [Jitesh_117](https://twitter.com/Jitesh_117)